Feyerabend/vm/ps/APPLE.md

 it.
 Or, maybe rather, the browser could handle PostScript but the real handling was done elsewhere in the operating system.
 However, PostScript was not an open standard; it was *proprietary*.
-Thus it might have limiting many developers, or implementations might have been costly.
+Thus it might have too limiting for many developers, or implementations might have very been costly.
 That in contrast to the SGML standard that much of HTML stems from.
 The browser also featured many other capabilities such as (locally) editable pages and bidirectional links, among other advanced features.